baolonglin/switch-process-environment/README.md

 ## Known Limitation
 * need Emacs version > 25
+* some packages' variable may only set once depends on the exec-path, those vairables can't be updated

 ## Installation
 Download switch-process-environment.el, put it into a directory which in *load-path*